Net-Zer0/MalScan/README.md

 ## Features

 - Searches GitHub repositories for `.exe` files using the GitHub API.
+- Should Comply with API Limits for Virus Total.
 - Downloads and scans each file with ClamAV.
 - Then scans files with VirusTotal (API key required, respects rate limits).
 - Maintains blocklists to avoid reprocessing the same files or repositories.
 - Has extensive verbose mode, can choose wether you want to see the verbose when starting a scan.
 - Allows for setting recursive search depth
-- You can specify up to a 100 for search query at the moment, however this searches three filters so you'll likely get around 300 repos to search
+- You can specify up to 30-100 for search query at the moment, however this searches three filters so you'll likely get around 300 repos to search
 - Allows for setting a keyword to search for, IE: Roblox Hacks, and it will filter only from this topic
 - Designed for use on a Raspberry Pi or Linux system with SSD storage.
 - Automatically installs missing Python dependencies.